Domain Authority – What is it and How to Improve it

 Want to Improve Your Domain Authority?
 Here’s How:

-Domain Authority is complicated, and because of that, it can be difficult to pin down strategies that are guaranteed to improve your score.
+Domain Authority is complicated.
+Because of that, it can be difficult to pin down strategies that are guaranteed to improve your score.
 However, don’t be discouraged!
 Moz makes knowing how to change your score difficult to nail down to keep SEO professionals from easily gaming their system.
-The reason they do this is to more accurately parallel the way that Google and other search engines dish out authority for ranking.
+They do this to more accurately parallel how Google and other search engines dish out ranking authority.
 Having an easy-to-influence score would take away from the legitimacy of the entire system.
 However, that does not mean that it is impossible or unwise to take a hands-on approach to manage your score.
 According to Moz, the best way to improve your score is to improve the SEO on your site overall simply.
 Doing that and focusing on generating/earning high-authority links will have a positive impact on your score.

-Is all This Simply too Much?
+Is all This too Much?
 Contact Goldstein Brossard and Have Us Handle Your Domain Authority Woes